ethorne/ethorne.github.io/collections/_pages/about.md

 There will be much more to come on this.
 Suffice to say I do not like buying new things if I think I can make them.
 The number of things that fall into that category is increasing each year!
-Someday I would love to make all my own clothes (at least the casual-wear ones) and all my own bike bags.
+Someday I would love to make all my own clothes (at least the casual-wear ones) and my own bags (especially for my bike).